quicwg/base-drafts/draft-ietf-quic-recovery.md

 until an acknowledgement is received that establishes loss or delivery of packets.

-When an ACK frame is received that establishes loss of all in flight packets sent prior to a threshold number of consecutive PTOs (pto_count is more than kPersistentCongestionThreshold, see {{cc-consts-of-interest}}), the network is considered to be experiencing persistent congestion, and the sender's congestion
+When an ACK frame is received that establishes loss of all in-flight packets sent prior to a threshold number of consecutive PTOs (pto_count is more than kPersistentCongestionThreshold, see {{cc-consts-of-interest}}), the network is considered to be experiencing persistent congestion, and the sender's congestion